david-park-04/portfolio/content/Productivity/A Framework for Living Life.md

 - Create emotionally salient/charged experiences that build your relationship with yourself.
 Find something challenging or new.
 - Create things - either some small project or contributing towards something.
 - Look to hobbies (reading, exercising, sports, cooking, etc.)

+**Stress**
+- Your reaction to feelings of stress is a choice.
+Let these feelings be dealt with through decisive action.

 # Execution
 Simple steps to adopt for making progress.